buildpacks-community/kpack/docs/tutorial.md

         - id: paketo-buildpacks/nodejs
     ```

-    - Make sure to replace `<DOCKER-IMAGE>` with the tag in the registry you configured in step #1.
-Something like: your-name/builder or gcr.io/your-project/builder
+    - Replace `<DOCKER-IMAGE-TAG>` with a valid image tag that exists in the registry you configured with the `--docker-server` flag when creating a Secret in step #1.
+The tag should be something like: your-name/builder or gcr.io/your-project/builder

     Apply this builder to the cluster